mhmdmhd6/Mac-OS-Desktop/README.md

 In this version I have added new icons, launchpad, Notepad and calculator. 😃 An example of new icons that are added:
+> This is how the new features looks like :)

 |new feature in this version| Launchpad |
 |------------|------------|